bigusef/NexusX/docs/getting-started.md

 ## CLI Commands

-Nexus Cortex includes a CLI for common tasks.
+Nexus includes a CLI for common tasks.
 The CLI is available as `nexus` when installed.

 ### Translation Management (i18n)